Treasury and Payments

 As businesses embark on this journey, corporate treasurers have the chance to use the masses of fresh data generated by increased connectivity with customers to elevate their role in strategic decision making.

-Factors driving the payments revolution
+Here are the five factors driving the payments revolution

 By 2030, it is estimated that there will be 130 billion connected devices worldwide – refrigerators that restock themselves, cars that pay for gas and tolls – that will automatically generate payments, creating an explosion of entry points into a business and generating masses of new customer and payment data.2